 Whether you are a beginner or an experienced cook, it is a good idea to remember these 20 cooking tips to make your time spent in the kitchen easier.

 - Read a recipe thoroughly before cooking.
-You have to make sure that you have all the ingredients, the proper tools and that you can also make the dish.
+You have to ensure that you have all the ingredients, the proper tools and that you can also make the dish.
 No one is perfect!
-Published cookbooks and websites sometimes leave out ingredients, steps, etc. Read the list of ingredientts and instructions before cooking.
+Published cookbooks and websites sometimes leave out ingredients, steps, etc. Read the list of ingredients and instructions before cooking.

 2. Prep and organize your cooking area, ingredients, tools, etc., ahead of time.
 To be a successful cook, you must not only be organized, but you must also have everything you need on hand.
 Your countertop should be cleaned.
 Before cooking, everything should be washed, chopped, diced, minced, and set out on your countertop.
 But the most important thing is to be comfortable in your kitchen.
 Wear proper clothing and comfortable shoes.
 And try not to stress too much about what you are about to make.
 Don’t worry; you will be a master chef soon!
 Practice makes perfect!